poseidon-framework/poseidon-framework.github.io/web_api.md

 # Poseidon Web API

-To make the data in our [Public Poseidon Archives](repo_overview) conveniently and reproducibly available we run a web server with an open and free [API](https://en.wikipedia.org/wiki/Web_API).
+To make the data in our [Public Poseidon Archives](repo_overview) conveniently and reproducibly available we run a web server with an open [API](https://en.wikipedia.org/wiki/Web_API).

 It provides the following endpoints: